Grading systems by country: Hungary

-In Hungary, a five-point scale has been used since 1950.
-There is one failing grade: 1 – elégtelen (insufficient).
+In Hungary, five-point scale and three-point scales are in use.
+For the five point scale, there is one failing grade: 1 – elégtelen (insufficient).
 In general, the lowest passing mark is either 50% or 60%, or one mark (point) higher.
 Passing grades are 2 – elégséges (sufficient or pass), 3 – közepes (mediocre or satisfactory), 4 – jó (good) and 5 – jeles (very good).
 The perfect overall performance is named kitűnő or kiváló (excellent).